pukkapies/urop2019/README.md

 In 1.

-⋅⋅⋅We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
+* We first obtained a list of tags from the Lastfm database which have appeared for more than 2000 times.
 We manually filtered out the tags that we considered as non-genre tags and feed genre tags to the algorithm `generate_genre_df()`.
 For each genre tag, the algorithm